Acid Reflux (GERD) in Children

 You may wonder why your child is suffering from this problem.
 Most babies develop this condition due to an immature digestive system, but in older babies and children, this is due to a weaker and lower oesophagal sphincter or LES.
 Following are some reasons or causes of lower LES in children:

-- Taking certain medication (for example, painkillers, antihistamines to treat asthma)
+- Taking certain medications (for example, painkillers, and antihistamines to treat asthma)

 - More pressure on the abdominal region because of excessive weight or by engaging in strenuous physical activity